 When I was happy with these master patterns I could use them to produce a set of plaster moulds.
 The nosecone could just be done in one moulding with the final part being cast up in fibreglass.

-the engines with these parts being cast up in a mixture
+for the engines with these parts being cast up in a

-of resin and P38 car filler.
-These halves were sanded
+mixture of resin and P38 car filler.
+These halves were

-flat, paired off and glued together with more filler to
+sanded flat, paired off and glued together with more

-I simply had to order three sizes of plastic tube from
+fuselage I simply had to order three sizes of plastic

-EMA Supplies.
-The two wider tubes were cut to the
+tube from EMA Supplies.
+The two wider tubes were cut to

-required sizes and assembled on the thinner central tube
+the required sizes and assembled on the thinner central

 (like giant washers).
 The reducing areas were again made